 (or any project management method) at Capability

 While a well managed agile project can release value quickly, it is a fact that many complex projects (especially from a Capability Maturity Model perspective) should really not be run using agile, and especially if the team is at the lower People Capability Maturity Model Levels (below L2 - per image below - at L1 [just do it / heroic effort etc.]).

 In addition, often agile

 projects are found seriously wanting when audited (from a good

 governance / value for money invested perspective), if they are

 run badly at Capability Maturity Level 1.

-This is due to the fact that in agile projects the traditional project constraints (the iron triangle / Knowledge Areas and processes) are relaxed and therefore may not be tightly managed; as hovering your mouse over the scope triangle used in agile projects directly below illustrates.
-This, using the scope triangle, also involves far higher risk, also clearly illustrated in the image below.
+This is due to the fact that in agile projects the traditional project constraints (the iron triangle / generally accepted PMBOK Knowledge Areas and processes etc.) are relaxed and not being tightly managed.
+This (NOT using the iron triangle) is referred to as using the scope triangle, which involves far higher risk as is illustrated in the image below.